coder3101/coder3101.github.com/_posts/2018-08-15-understanding-a-complete-neural-net.md

 Let's give those weights and matrices some great values that will generate correct predictions.

-*Please Note : These Values were computed using tensorflow*
+*Please Note: These Values were computed using tensorflow*

 ```python
 def trained_weights_and_biases():